Lab 1 – The collection of the oceanographic data

 Instructor Guide

 This lab introduces the Ocean Observatories Initiative system of arrays, platforms and sensors.
-It also provides essential background on recognizing the geographic locations of the OOI arrays and using latitude/longitude map grids.
+It also provides essential background on recognizing the geographic locations of the OOI arrays and using latitude/longitude map coordinates.
 Students will begin to learn about interesting science questions and methods of data collection enabled by the OOI.

-Approximate time involved: 1.5-2 hours for the entire lab
+Approximate time involved: 2-2.5 hours for the entire lab

 Learning outcomes